 - Be aware that LendingClub does not work with loan brokers.
 Anyone who wants to charge you a broker fee to facilitate a loan through LendingClub is likely to be a scammer.

-- Always make sure you are dealing with a reputable company before you give out sensitive financial information.
+- Make sure who you’re talking to someone who actually works for the company they claim to represent.
 If you have any suspicions, get the company's contact information directly from their website and call them to make sure you're dealing with the company you think you're dealing with.
 You can also check their website for information about common scams.
 In the past, some scammers have pretended to be the Better Business Bureau or another legitimate organization.

-- Call Member Support immediately at 888-596-3157.
+- Call Member Support at 888-596-3157.
 We can verify the identity of LendingClub employees.

-- File a complaint about internet-related fraud with the Internet Crime Complaint Center.
+- Report the scam to the local police department and your state's Attorney General.
+You can also file a complaint about internet-related fraud with the Internet Crime Complaint Center.